eunchangchoi/eunchangchoi.github.io/index.md

 ▪ Policy Report <a href= "http://https://bit.ly/3qgZ63S">"The Ethical Considerations of AI and Policy Response in the Age of Fourth Industrial Revolution"</a> submitted to <a href="https://www.4th-ir.go.kr/home/en/">The Presidential Committee on the Fourth Industrial Revolution of Korea (Oct.
 2018)</a> <br>
 ▪ <a href="https://stepi.re.kr/app/publish/view.jsp?mode=new&cmsCd=CM0012&div=&categCd=A0505&ntNo=33&sdt=&edt=&src=&srcTemp=&opt=N&currtPg=5"> "Algorithm Governance"</a> Future Horizon, Science and Technology Policy Institute (2017) <br>
 ▪ Book Translation <a href="http://www.kyobobook.co.kr/product/detailViewKor.laf?ejkGb=KOR&mallGb=KOR&barcode=9788946062726&orderClick=LAH&Kc="> <i> The Internet of Things,</i> </a> Publisher MIT Press (2015), Hanul MPlus (2017)<br>
-▪ Book Chapter "How to Hold AI Robots Accountable?" in <a href="https://bit.ly/3cT4dSs"> <i> Can We Build a Better Future :AI, the Fourth Industrial Revolution and the Future of Humanity </i> </a> Science and Technology Policy Institute (2016) <br>
+▪ Book Chapter "How to Hold AI Robots Accountable?" in <a href="https://bit.ly/3cT4dSs"> <i> Building a Better Future :AI, the Fourth Industrial Revolution and the Future of Humanity </i> </a> Science and Technology Policy Institute (2016) <br>
 ▪  Co-authored Book <a href= "http://view.copyright.or.kr:8080/SynapDocViewServer/viewer/doc.html?key=000000006ba186290172c9470e3d36b4&contextPath=/SynapDocViewServer"> <i> Digital Copyright and Technology Terminology </i> </a>, <a href="https://www.copyright.or.kr/eng/main.do"> Korea Copyright Commission </a>(2016) <br>
 ▪ "The Legal and Ethical Controversies of AI" <a href="https://www.stepi.re.kr/app/publish/view.jsp?mode=topic&cmsCd=CM0160&ntNo=28&categCd=A0505&drctr=A030403&sdt=&edt=&src=&srcTemp=&sort=PUBDATE&currtPg=1"> <i> Future Horizon </i> </a>, Science and Technology Policy Institute, Spring 2016<br>
 ▪ Book Published <a href="http://www.kyobobook.co.kr/product/detailViewKor.laf?barcode=9791130437002&orderClick=357"> <i> The Layered Model of Internet Regulation, </i></a> Publisher Communication Books (2015) <br>